gomyway1216/tutorials/README.md

 ## About The Project

 This repository contains all the tutorials and practice that I do through leanring coding.
-Wiki or Issues contains the useful resources.
+Wiki or Issues contains the useful resources I have gotten throughout learning and debugging.

 ## Getting Started